Mbed-TLS/mbedtls/docs/getting_started.md

 ### Importing a key

 To use a key for cryptography operations in Mbed Crypto, you need to first import it.
-After you import the key, you'll be given a handle that refers to the key for use with other function calls.
+Importing the key creates a handle that refers to the key for use with other function calls.

 **Prerequisites to importing keys:**